OskarAgnarsson/group_project-HBV501G/README.md

 # group_project-HBV501G
-This repository contains our work for the course HBV501G at the University of Iceland
+This repository contains our work on the backend for the course HV601G at the University of Iceland

-Vigdís Erla Sigmundsdóttir: ves14

 Ísak Loftsson: isl5